GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/channel-header.md

 ## Customizing the Channel Header

 In most cases, you will need to customize the channel header to fit in with the rest of your app.
-The SwiftUI SDK provides several customization options, starting from small tweaks, to completely providing your own header.
+The SwiftUI SDK provides several customization options, from minor tweaks to ultimately providing your own header.

-The most simple change you can do is to change the title of the header, while keeping the same look and feel of it.
-In order to do this, you need to provide your own implementation of the `ChannelNamer` protocol and inject it in the `Utils` class of the `StreamChat` context provider object.
+The most straightforward change you can do is to change the header's title while keeping the same look and feel of it.
+To do this, you need to provide your own implementation of the `ChannelNamer` protocol and inject it in the `Utils` class of the `StreamChat` context provider object.

 ```swift
 let channelNamer: ChatChannelNamer = { channel, currentUserId in
     "Custom namer: \(channel.name ?? "no name")"
 }
 let utils = Utils(channelNamer: channelNamer)

 let streamChat = StreamChat(chatClient: chatClient, utils: utils)
 ```

 Another simple change you can do is to change the tint color of the header.
 This will change the navigation bar buttons in all of the SDK components.
-To do this, simple initialize the `StreamChat` object with your preferred tint color.
+To do this, simply initialize the `StreamChat` object with your preferred tint color.

 ```swift
 var colors = ColorPalette()
 colors.tintColor = Color.red

 let appearance = Appearance(colors: colors)

 let streamChat = StreamChat(chatClient: chatClient, appearance: appearance)
 ```

-## Creating Your Own hoHeader
+## Creating Your Own Header

 In most cases, you will need to customize the navigation bar even further - either by adding branding information, like logo and text, or even additional buttons that will either push a new view, display a modal sheet or an alert.

-In order to do this, you will need to perform few steps.
+In order to do this, you will need to perform a few steps.
 First, you need to create your own header, conforming to SwiftUI's `ToolbarContent` protocol.
-Let's create a header that will show additional button to the right, to do changes to the channel, instead of the default avatar view.
+Let's create a header that will show an additional button to the right, to do changes to the channel instead of the default avatar view.

 ```swift
 public struct CustomChatChannelHeader: ToolbarContent {